 Swansea University holds the European Commission HR Excellence in Research Award in recognition of our commitment to support the Career Development of Research Staff.

-The RSWG is chaired by Professor Perumal Nithiarasu, Director of Research and Institutional Academic lead for Research Impact, and includes research staff from each Faculty (nominated by Heads of Faculty/Directors of Research), and members from Human Resources, Swansea Employability Academy (SEA), Research Engagement & Innovation Services (REIS), Information Services and Systems and UCU (Trade Union).
+The RISWG is chaired by Biagio Lucini (Professor and Deputy Pro Vice Chancellor for Research Culture) and includes research staff from each Faculty (nominated by Heads of Faculty/Directors of Research), and members from Human Resources, Swansea Employability Academy (SEA), Research Engagement & Innovation Services (REIS), Information Services and Systems and UCU (Trade Union).

-Reporting into the Committee for Research and Innovation Strategy (CRIS), it oversees the delivery of the Concordat Action Plan, to support the Career Development of Researchers.RSWG Key Roles & Terms of Reference
+Reporting into the Research Innovation, Impact Committee (RIIC). it oversees the delivery of the Concordat Action Plan, to support the Career Development of Researchers.RISWG Key Roles & Terms of Reference